-Dr. Ivana Stradner serves as a research fellow with FDD’s Barish Center for Media Integrity, where her research focuses on Russia’s information operations and cybersecurity, particularly Russia’s use of advanced forms of hybrid warfare and the threat they pose to the West.
-Ivana studies Russia’s security strategies and military doctrines to understand how Russia uses information operations for strategic communication.
-Given the divergence between the American and Russian militaries’ understandings of cybersecurity, her work examines both the psychological and technical aspects of Russian information security.
+Dr. Ivana Stradner serves as a research fellow with FDD’s Barish Center for Media Integrity.
+She studies Russia’s security strategies and military doctrines to understand how Russia uses information operations for strategic communication.
+Her work examines both the psychological and technical aspects of Russian information security.

-Ivana has been published in academic journals and the press, including The Washington Post, Foreign Affairs, The Hill, Foreign Policy, National Review, The National Interest, RealClearWorld, RealClearDefense, and Newsweek.
-She also lectures on international law, international institutions, and international security.
+Ivana has been published in academic journals and has written for The Washington Post, New York Post, Foreign Affairs, The Hill, Foreign Policy, Politico, The Telegraph, National Review, and more.